-Negative Screening is the process of excluding companies that fail the Fund’s minimum ethical standards.
-This may be due to their involvement in certain industries which the Fund considers to be harmful (e.g. tobacco, gambling, sex industry) or because of particular behaviours or incidents that the Fund considers to be significant ethical violations (e.g. human rights abuses, environmental destruction).
+Negative Screening is the process of excluding companies that fail our minimum ethical standards.
+This may be due to their involvement in certain industries which we consider harmful (e.g. tobacco, gambling, weapons) or because of particular behaviours or incidents that we consider to be significant ethical violations (e.g. human rights abuses, environmental destruction).

 Positive Screening is the process of investing in companies that have good environmental, social and governance (ESG) practises and policies in place.

 Active Ownership is the process of trying to positively influence the behaviours of companies, sectors and governments through dialogue as an investor.
 This can be done through voting on resolutions at company meetings, making formal submissions to government, face-to-face meetings with company leaders, and so on.

 Impact Investments are investments made with the dual aim of meeting an environmental or social need, while also generating a positive financial return.
 Some impact investments that we’ve made, include investments in: renewable energy, microfinance, community infrastructure and social services.